-The results of the studies here show that, if sound is added, the size of buttons in a mobile text entry type application on a handheld computer such as the 3Com Palm can be reduced from 5mm to 2.5mm and the amount of data entered with them will not be greatly affected.
+The results of the studies here show that, if sound is added, the size of buttons can be reduced from 5mm^2 to 2.5mm^2 and the amount of data entered with them will not be greatly affected.
 This will, however, be at the cost of increasing subjective workload.
-Moving to 4x4 pixels (1.25mm) makes buttons very hard to operate in this type of task and the use of sounds cannot offset this (although this may be acceptable under some circumstances where it is important to get as much information on the screen as possible and so lower usability is acceptable).
-It is clear that sound should be used in all cases of buttons on PDA's as it always increased performance.
-Designers in general should avoid very small buttons (or targets) as they will significantly reduce usability, but if they must be used then they should have sounds.
+Moving to 4x4 pixels (1.25mm^2) makes buttons very hard to operate and the use of sounds cannot offset this.
+It is clear that sound should be used in all cases of buttons on PDA's as it always increases performance.
+Designers in general should avoid very small buttons (or targets) as they will significantly reduce usability, but if they must be used then they must have sounds.

-It seems that to maintain the same level of quantitative performance as a $5\text{mm}^2$ button, one cannot go much smaller than $2.5\text{mm}^2$ on a Palm.
-This size seems to be around the borderline - in Experiment 1 a significant difference in the amount of data entered was found and in Experiment 2 it was not.
-We know that going to $1.5\text{mm}^2$ had a very definite negative impact.
-It is therefore suggested here that, for the type of interaction examined in this paper, buttons should be a minimum of $2.5\text{mm}^2$ and no smaller.
+It seems that to maintain the same level of quantitative performance as a 5mm^2 button, one cannot go much smaller than 2.5mm2.
+This size seems to be at the borderline - in Experiment 1 a significant difference in the amount of data entered was found and in Experiment 2 it was not.
+We know that going to 1.5mm^2 has a very definite negative impact.
+It is therefore suggested here that, for the type of interaction presented in this paper, buttons should be a minimum of 2.5mm2 and no smaller.
 This research confirms the hypothesis that sound can be used to reduce the size of items in the interface of a mobile device, but care must be taken as this will increase the workload required to operate it.
-The Palm's touchscreen and stylus type of interaction is common across many handheld devices.
-If technology changes then this might well have an impact on the usability of buttons.
-More precise pointing devices might allow smaller buttons to be usable.
-This work provides a benchmark against which any new design can be compared.

-It is hoped that the results here can be generalised from just buttons to other widgets.
+The results here can be generalised from just buttons to other widgets.
 In most widgets the user has to click to activate (menus, scrollbars, tool palettes, etc) and so must target the widget and then stay on it whilst interacting with it.
 The sounds described here could help users know when they are on a scrollbar thumb wheel, when they are dragging it (and when they slip off by moving too far to either side of the scrollbar and out of its 'hot spot' [9]), for example.
-Sound added to a range of desktop widgets caused a general increase in usability [9] and the results on buttons here would suggest that the same could be true for other mobile widgets.
-We are now developing interfaces that use a full set of sonically-enhanced widgets to assess usability [24].
+The benefits that buttons received from sound could be obtained by other widgets.

 The results on annoyance here only looked at a single user of the system and not others nearby for whom the sounds might be annoying to overhear.
 The sounds are currently quite quiet so do not travel far (the intensity level of sound being one of the major causes of annoyance [23]).
 This is not a full solution to the problem.
-However, the solution may already be in place - many people use hands-free kits with their mobile telephones (especially as more of these are incorporating MP3 players).
-This allows the sounds to be presented without annoying others nearby by using an ear-piece.
+However, the solution may already be in place - many people use hands-free kits with their mobile telephones.
+This allows the sounds to be presented without annoying others nearby using an ear-piece.
 Many people also use personal stereos - again the sounds are delivered over headphones so reducing the amount of annoyance to others.
-Many new mobile devices are also including this type of functionality and so will be used with headphones (for example, Microsoft's Pocket PC operating system for handheld devices includes a copy of Windows Media Player for playing audio files).

-The walking task from Experiment 2 gave some idea of what could be expected to happen to usability when a mobile device such as the Palm was used in a more realistic situation.
+The walking task from Experiment 2 gave some idea of what could be expected to happen to usability when a mobile device was used in a realistic situation.
 The walking task was still quite controlled - users walked along a reasonably quiet, straight path.
 This is less realistic than the tasks that users might perform in their everyday lives - crossing roads, negotiating busy, noisy streets.
 This is likely to have an even greater impact on performance than the walking task reported here.
 This means that it is vitally important that mobile interfaces are tested in real situations to assess usability.
-Further development of realistic evaluation techniques for mobiles devices is needed so that designers can be sure the devices and interfaces they create are usable.